 After the inspection, we’ll spend time with you to go over everything that we find.
 You’ll get a detailed report that outlines everything we have observed.
 Our goal is to help you get a better understanding of the condition of your home and its major components.

-Other Oregon City, OR Home Inspection Services
+Other Wilsonville, OR Home Inspection Services

 A full home inspection is a great starting point when it comes to home inspection.
 It provides you with the potential pitfalls of your future home, as well as its strengths.
 In addition to a full home inspection, we recommend that you consider the following inspection services.

 A sewer scope inspection utilizes state-of-the-art technology to determine the condition of your sewer system.
 If there is a problem, a sewer scope will let you know the extent and location of the issue.
 A sewer scope helps us uncover things like tree roots growing in the line, collapsed piping, debris lodged in the line, and low areas where solid waste collects and backs up.
 Because a sewer inspection is the only sure way to uncover problems with a sewer line, we highly recommend that all buyers and sellers request a sewer scope.

 Radon is a radioactive gas that forms when uranium decays.
 It occurs in the soil naturally and enters homes through the foundation or basement.
 The gas then flows through the upper levels of the home.

 Radon is the second-leading cause of lung cancer in the United States.
 Only cigarette smoking causes more cancer deaths.
 It is estimated by the U.S. Department of Health and Human Services that one out of every 15 homes in the United States has higher than recommended levels of radon present.